 A Listener is created when you start the LispWorks IDE.
-If you don't currently have a Listener (check the Windows menu), start one by choosing Tools > Listener from the podium or clicking on (%) in the Podium.
+If you don't currently have a Listener (check the Windows menu), start one by choosing Tools > Listener or clicking on in the Podium.
 This section of the tutorial demonstrates some of its more useful features.
 A Listener window is shown in Listener below.